ilan2505/stshell/README.md

 # Operating Systems - Home Work 2
 This project was made on Ubuntu 20.04 and all the screenshots are from Ubuntu.<br>
-In this Home Work, we have 3 parts:  files operations, dynamic libraries, and basic shell.<br>
+In this Home Work, we have 3 parts:  files operations, dynamic libraries, and c.<br>
 We will explain to you what is the subject of each part.

 # Authors :